creativepurus/Convert-ipynb-to-PDF/README.md

 - 📲 [Reach Me](#reach-me)

 # About
-- ✨ This repository provides a simple and convenient way to convert Jupyter Notebook (ipynb) files to PDF format 🤓
-- ✨ By following the instructions properly which are mentioned below, you can easily convert any Jupyter Notebook (.ipynb) file to PDF file 🚀
+ ✨ This repository provides a simple and convenient way to convert Jupyter Notebook (ipynb) files to PDF format 🤓 ✨ By following the instructions properly which are mentioned below, you can easily convert any Jupyter Notebook (.ipynb) file to PDF file 🚀
-- ✨ After that you can easily share and distribute your Jupyter Notebook files as PDF documents 🚀

 # Steps